fluttercommunity/flutter_downloader/README.md

  </provider>
  ````

-* **Localize notification messages:** you can localize notification messages of download progress by localizing following messages. (you can find the detail of localization strings in Android in this [link][4])
+* **Localize notification messages:** you can localize notification messages of download progress by localizing following messages. (you can find the detail of string localization in Android in this [link][4])

 ````xml
 <string name="flutter_downloader_notification_started">Download started</string>